 Bringing Water for Medical Use or Formula

-Not everyone that wants to bring on a liquid to drink.
-Some need to bring on water for medical purposes, such as use with a CPAP at night or to mix with baby formula.
+Not everyone that wants to bring on a liquid want it to drink.
+Some need to bring on water for medical purposes, such as use of distilled water to use with a CPAP at night or to mix with baby formula.

 What Happens If I Bring Water/Soda and It’s Not Allowed?